 While there’s not a set timeframe for when this information appears on your credit report, the item is treated like any other delinquent debt on your credit report.
 That means it will remain there for seven years from the date of delinquency, even if you eventually pay it off.

-The other way the results of your eviction could appear on your credit report is through the public record section.
+The other way the results of your eviction could appear on your credit report is through the public records section.
 This happens if the eviction lawsuit results in a civil judgment and you owe unpaid rent and/or court fees.

 The amount appears on your credit report as a debt owed through a civil judgment and remains there for seven years from the original filing date.